manufacturing

 • “We’re getting the same volume with two booths that we used to get with three, so we shut down one of the booths.”
 If you want to trim your energy bill, try unplugging an oven big enough to bake 25 cars.
 Workers dismantled Top Coat Booth C, leaving the open floor space available for some future task.

 • shutting down Top Coat Booth C liberated a handful of maintenance engineers–who turned their attention to accelerating the next round of changes.
-Success, in that way, becomes the platform for further improvement.
 By the end of this year, Buckner and his team hope to have cut almost in half the amount of floor space the paint shop needs–all while continuing to paint 2,000 cars a day.

 • You outflank them next decade.
 They just don’t realize it.